 Its main features are a larger grain size than other salts, a different flavor, and a grey color.
 While there have been some rumors about its superior quality over other salts, its nutritional value is more or less on par with other salts from a scientific standpoint.

-What Makes Celtic Salt Different from Other Salts?
+What Makes Celtic Salt Different From Other Salts?

 Any salt will do from a nutritional standpoint, whichever you choose.
 The differences between them boil down to sodium content, texture, and optional extras.
 So, let's see what makes Celtic Sea salt different from other salts we typically use in the kitchen.